devusersdatarynx/POCAzureBlobStorage/README.md

 3. Java developer kit version 8 or 11.
 4. Apache Maven version 3.0 or above.

+Note: Prerequisite 1 and 2 are required only if Function app (AzureQueueTrigger) is modified and need to deploy on azure.

 ## Prerequisite check
 1. In a terminal or command window, run func --version to check that the Azure Functions Core Tools are version 3.x.
 2. Run az --version to check that the Azure CLI version is 2.4 or later.